shoff/postmortem/Documentation/Presentation/outline.md

 * Periodic snapshots of an entitie's state can be saved to help with performance issues.
 * Event validation **MUST** occur in the aggregate.

+## DDD
+* DDD event madness

+1. Domain events are just messages pushed to a domain event dispatcher, which could be implemented as an in-memory mediator based on an IoC container or any other method.

+1. Integration Events propagate committed transactions and updates to additional subsystems, whether they are other microservices, Bounded Contexts or even external applications.
+Hence, they should occur only if the entity is successfully persisted, otherwise it's as if the entire operation never happened.

 ## CQRS

 * CQRS basically says that you don’t want one system - reading and writing are different and you should make different decisions for reads and for writes.